 How to get the correct angle of the phone in every axis.

-Get the current orientation of movement of the phone.
+Get The Current Orientation Of Movement Of The Phone.

-There is a Picture 3.2.2.1 below showing the position of the gyroscope chip of the iPhone in the centre of the coordinate axis with three direction axes: roll, pitch and yaw (x, y and z), and they are (almost) 0 degrees.
+There is a figure 3.4 below showing the gyroscope in a phone with the three direction axes: roll, pitch and yaw (x, y and z).
+When the phone moves around any axes, the angular velocity in each axis can be detected by the Gyro in the centre position.